XCVG/commoncore-misc/README.md

 ## Index

 * **Compatibility** Helpers for backwards compatibility with older versions of CommonCore, ie for upgrading projects.
 Mostly code files that can be dropped in piecemeal as needed.
+* **CaliforniumRpgCompatibility** Code files and resources that provide the old stats, skills, and RPG calculations intended for Ascension III after those were removed in CommonCore 4.

 ## License